 - Murphy Brown (CBS) Candace Bergen and Diane English premiere their update Sept.
 27th.
 Am not sure how well Murphy and the gang have aged and what they have to say about the current political climate.
 We shall see.
 Tyne Daly joins the cast replacing Phil the Bartender.

 - Sabrina the Teenage Witch (Netflix) Originally designed as a spinoff of The CW’s Riverdale, a darker more adult series was sold to Netflix as the Chilling Adventures of Sabrina.
+Series has definitely found an audience as Netflix recently ordered 16 more episodes to comprise S3 & S4.
 Am doubtful Melissa Joan Hart will be making a cameo in this latest incarnation of the Archie comic.
 Premieres October 26th And Stars Kiernan Shipka from Mad Men

 - Magnum P.I.
 (CBS) No Tom Selleck.
 He’s still on Blue Bloods.
 Don’t expect this one to be around for long.
 Variety Says New Version Has Plenty of Action But Fails to Soar.